iforce2d/thrustTester/README.md

 If you are willing to modify the parts of the Arduino sketch that read the sensors, you could instead use other kinds of sensors fairly easily (but increasing the total number of sensors above four will involve considerable work on both the Arduino sketch and the desktop program).

 The sensors and connection pins that the sketch is written for are outlined below.
 You can find an explanation of this setup on YouTube: (todo link, search for 'iforce2d thrust tester')

+The main graph view of the desktop app uses OpenGL, so your computer should have some decent graphics hardware to display this.

 ## Components and connections
 ---